 - Consider getting advice – If you are not a knowledgeable investor, a registered advisor can help you choose your investments and manage your portfolio so that it can weather different kinds of markets.
 They can also be there to help you avoid making rash decisions during a downturn – like selling at the bottom when you don’t have to.

 - Revisit your risk tolerance – If the prospect of a bear market is keeping you up at night, consider that you might need to adjust your risk tolerance.
 If you work with an advisor, you should do this annually anyway – and if you’re approaching a big goal where you will need to draw on your investments (i.e., retirement), then you might want to talk about rebalancing your portfolio to avoid a major loss at the wrong time.
-Take the Risk profile quiz on our website to better understand your comfort level with investing decisions.

 If you have a question about investments and want to get unbiased advice, you can visit our Re: Investing website to submit your question.